-Access
+5. Access

 Access to release and streamside spawning locations will be on CDFG owned lands and access has been arranged.
 Gate codes will be given to the staff at the beginning of the study.
-The trapping location will be on the river and should have drive up access as many of the locations will be on DFG owned lands with the exceptions of the traps above HFB and the one above Salt slough which will require access agreements which have already been established.
+The trapping location will be on the river and should have driven up access as many of the locations will be on DFG owned lands with the exceptions of the traps above HFB and the one above Salt slough which will require access agreements which have already been established.
+Private land access will be arranged through the SJRRP Landowner Coordinator.